 How can physicians and staff find time for assessment?

 Trained staff need only 10 minutes or less to initially assess a patient for cognitive impairment.
 While results alone are insufficient to diagnose dementia, they are an important first step.
 The AD8, QDRS, and Mini-Cog are among many possible tools and some can be filled out by the person or the caregiver while in the waiting room.

 Disclaimer: NIA does not endorse any specific cognitive assessment tools.
 The selection of an assessment tool depends on a variety of factors, including the setting, target population age and demographics, language, and expertise of the administrator.
 Research is underway to create and validate new tools for cognitive assessment in primary care settings.
-For example, visit DetectCID to learn about the Consortium for Detecting Cognitive Impairment, Including Dementia.
+For more information, visit Cognitive Assessment Considerations: Understanding the Evidence.

 How to assess for cognitive impairment

 Assessment for cognitive impairment can be performed at any visit but is a required component of the Medicare Annual Wellness Visit.(8, 19) Coverage for yearly wellness visits, and importantly, for follow-up visits for cognitive assessment and care plan services, is available to patients with Medicare Part B coverage.